 There are 4 ACSL Contests spaced throughout the year (from December to April).
-For a list of which categories will be tested during each contest, check the dates below, or see the ACSL categories page.
+For a list of which categories will be tested during each contest, see the ACSL categories page.

 At WMCI, we register in the Senior-3 and/or Intermediate-3 divisions.
 Although each of our team members scores are ranked individually, our top 3 student scores from each contest contribute to the WMCI school score.